con/open-brain-consent/README.rst

 neuroimaging data collected for research daily, just a small fraction becomes publicly available.
-Partially it is because management of neuroimaging data requires to confirm to established legal norms, i.e. addressing the aspect of subjects privacy.
+Partially it is because management of neuroimaging data requires to confirm to established legal norms, i.e. addressing the aspect of research participants privacy.
 Those norms are usually established by institutional review boards (IRB, or otherwise called ethics committees), which are in turn "governed" by the federal regulations, such as `45 Code of Federal Regulations Part 46